Apprenticeship Tax

 • areas of law

-In order to monitor the partnership, both strategically and operationally, the agreement provides for the establishment of a steering and monitoring committee.
-The signatories undertake to share reports on a regular basis.
-The terms of this agreement are defined following negotiations guided by the objective of achieving balance and taking into account the specific characteristics of the shared units.
+To ensure the partnership is monitored at both the strategic and operational levels, the agreement provides for the establishment of a steering and monitoring committee.
+The signatories commit to sharing progress reports on a regular basis.
+The terms of this agreement were defined following negotiations guided by the goal of achieving balance and taking into account the specific characteristics of the shared units.

-We would like to thank Nabil Zemiti, leader of the three surgical robotics projects, who provided us with invaluable assistance in writing this article.
+We would like to thank Nabil Zemiti, the lead researcher on the three surgical robotics projects, for his invaluable assistance in writing this article.

 The program for this 5th edition